tangentsoft/libtabula/README-Visual-C++.txt

 Prerequisites
 ~~~~~~~~~~~~~
-    You need to have the Libtabula C API development files on your system,
+    You need to have the Libtabula C API development files on your
-    since Libtabula++ is built on top of it.
+    system, since libtabula is built on top of it.

     The easiest way to get it is to download Connector/C from
     mysql.com.